 Applications are closed for 2017.
-The participants will be announced in May.
 The application process for 2018 will begin in January 2018.
 The 2017 information below is a reference for our application process, but please note that guidelines might change in 2018.

 Rhinebeck Writers Retreat is hosting nine consecutive weeklong residencies between July 2 and September 3 in summer 2017 for nine musical theatre writing teams.
 Each team will live in a private home in the Hudson Valley near Rhinebeck, New York and do nothing but write their new musical.
 When your team is up for the week, all of our resources are devoted exclusively to you.
 There is only one musical theatre writing team in residence each week.
 Applications are due February 17th at 11:59pm.

 Selected writers pay nothing to participate.
 All the writers’ costs are covered by our generous donors including New York State Council on the Arts, The ASCAP Foundation Bart Howard Fund,The Noël Coward Foundation, and The Frederick Loewe Foundation.
 Thanks to all our donors, Rhinebeck Writers Retreat provides each team: